Stewart International Airport: Port Authority takeover and end of privatization

 In February 2008, the PA's new general manager, Diannae Ehler, said she had been discussing the possibility of foreign flights with a number of European carriers.
 She felt encouraged and hoped that by 2009 there could be regular passenger service between Stewart and some European destinations.
+AirTran Airways ended service to the airport that same year.

 In September 2010, it was announced that Apple Vacations would begin non-stop charter service to Cancún.
 Flights are operated by Allegiant Air.

 On August 20, 2013, Allegiant Air announced that it would be returning to Stewart with new flights to St. Petersburg/Clearwater after leaving the airport in 2007.
 Flights began on October 31, 2013.

-In May 2015, the Port Authority announced it was considering changing the airport's name to "New York International Airport at Stewart Field."
+In May 2015, the Port Authority announced it was considering changing the airport's name to "New York International Airport at Stewart Field".
 Its stated rationale was to give the airport "global status," to ensure that its name appears higher in Internet searches done by travelers abroad, in keeping with the business model followed by many low-cost European airlines of flying into less busy airports further from the cities they serve in order to keep expenses down.
 Many local residents were cool to the idea, since the Stewart family name has a long history with the airport and the PA had promised it would never change the name when it took over.

 On December 5, 2016, General Manager Edmond Harrison announced that Norwegian Air Shuttle planned to set up a base at Stewart for flights to Europe using its Irish subsidiary.
+The destinations out of Stewart were Belfast–International, Bergen, Dublin, Edinburgh and Shannon.
 The first international flight departed for Edinburgh on June 15, 2017.
 On September 14, 2019, Norwegian Air Shuttle ended service.

 By 2020, American Eagle had reduced service to one daily flight to Philadelphia.
-This flight was suspended on October 7, 2020, was resumed on January 5, 2021, then ended on September 30, 2021.
+This flight was suspended on October 7, 2020, was resumed on January 5, 2021, and then ended for a final time on September 30, 2021.

 On June 9, 2022, Icelandic airline Play began a daily service to Keflavik with connections to other European destinations.
+Play ended service to Stewart on September 1, 2025.

+On May 12, 2023, Frontier Airlines announced that their Stewart to Orlando flights would be cut after July 2, 2023, meaning that their presence in the airport would be coming to an end after less than 2 years.
+Between October 2021 and July 2, 2023, Frontier had commenced and ended flights to Atlanta, Miami, Orlando, Raleigh, and Tampa from SWF.
+This left Allegiant Air as the only airline in Stewart with domestic destinations.

+On November 8, 2023, Breeze Airways announced year-round, twice-weekly service to Orlando, FL beginning February 15, 2024 and seasonal, twice-weekly service to Charleston, SC beginning May 10, 2024.

+On September 17, 2024, Atlantic Airways discontinued service to Stewart.